stuburger/yafl/README.md

 > **Why you might need this:**
 >
 > For partially updating an object by submitting the unchanged values along with those that you have modified.
-This is frequently the cause when a PUT is done on some API endpoint that is expecting the full value to be sent down the wire.
+This is frequently the case when a PUT is done on some API endpoint that is expecting the full value to be sent down the wire.

+##### `persistFieldState?: boolean`

+Default is `false`.

+Specify whether the `touched` and `visited` state of your `<Field />` components should persisted when they are unmounted.

+> **Why you might need this:**
+>
+> You're not likely to use the `persistFieldState` prop very often, but it may come in handy when you are working with multi-route forms.
+By default, whenever a Field's `componentWillUnmount` function is called the Field will be removed from the Form component's internal state, and along with it, any state that is associated with the Field.
+When you're creating a multi-page Form, you'll probably want to keep this state around while visiting different routes, or areas of your Form where some of your Fields may not currently be mounted!

+##### `onFormValueChange?: (prev: T, next: T) => void`

+Will get called every time the `formValue` changes.

 ##### `onStateChange?: (previousState: FormState<T>, nextState: FormState<T>) => void`